oraclechinaappdev/CloudNative_Mobile/Microservices/MicroservicesLab.md

 ![](images/026.deploystart.png)

 - The deployment job will be put into a queue for process.
-Wait until the message **Starting application** changes to **Last deployment successded**.
+Wait until the message **Starting application** changes to **Last deployment succeeded**.
 Ask for help from your instructor if the deployment fails.

 ![](images/027.deploysuccess.png)